matejkaf/Doc/Java_3/04_Arrays_en/01_Arrays.md

 #### Assignment (Reverse)

 Write a `static` method that takes an `int` array as parameter and returns a new array in reversed order.
 The array passed to the method must not be modified!

-- Improve your first solution: Limit yourself to just two local variables: the index and the reversed array.

 ---